What is SPHR Certification?

 SPHR vs. SHRM-SCP: How to Think About It

-SHRM-SCP and SPHR are the two leading senior HR certifications, and the choice between them comes up constantly.
+SHRM-SCP and SPHR are the two leading senior-level HR certifications, and the choice between them comes up constantly.
 Both validate strategic HR leadership capability with comparable career impact.
-For the full comparison, see our SPHR vs SHRM-SCP analysis.
+For the full comparison, see our SPHR vs SHRM-SCP analysis — the short version is below, with the side-by-side data table that follows.

 Steps to Earn SPHR